pirosikick/hiden-no-tare.npm/README.md

 ### npm scripts

-All tasks for development defines with npm scripts.
+All tasks for development are defined as npm scripts.

 ```
 $ npm run